microsoft/CCF/sphinx/source/members/proposals.rst

     $ cat add_member.json
     {
-        "jsonrpc": "2.0",
-        "id": 0,
-        "method": "members/propose",
-        "params": {
         "parameter": {"cert": [<cert of member4>], "keyshare": [<public keyshare of member4>]}, "script": {
             "text": "tables, member_info = ...; return Calls:call(\"new_member\", member_info)"
         }
     }

+    $ ./scurl.sh https://<ccf-node-address>/members/propose --cacert network_cert --key member1_privk --cert member1_cert --data-binary @add_member.json -H "content-type: application/json"
+    {
+      "completed": false,
+      "id": 1
     }

-    $ ./scurl.sh https://<ccf-node-address>/members/propose --cacert network_cert --key member1_privk --cert member1_cert --data-binary @add_member.json
-    {"commit":100,"global_commit":99,"id":0,"jsonrpc":"2.0","result":{"completed":false,"id":1},"term":2}

-In this case, a new proposal with id ``1`` has successfully been created and the proposer member has voted to accept it (they may instead pass a voting ballot with their proposal if they wish to vote conditionally, or later).
+In this case, a new proposal with id ``1`` has successfully been created and the proposer member has voted to accept it (they may instead pass a voting ballot with their proposal if they wish to vote conditionally, or withhold their vote until later).
 Other members can then vote to accept or reject the proposal:

 .. code-block:: bash